EPFL-ENAC/unhcr-geneva-tech-hub-app/README.tims.md

 ## Environment Setup

-1. **Environment Variables**: You'll need to set up environment variables for different parts of the project.
-Please ask the team lead for the content of each `.env` file.
-You will need to create and populate the following files/directories:
+1. **Mandatory files**: You will need to create and populate the following files/directories:
     - Project root: `.env`
     - Frontend: `/frontend/.env`
     - Backend (rest-api): `/rest-api/.env`
     - Couch DB config & data: `/couchdb/etc` and `/couchdb/data`
+Ask Team Lead for their contents.

 2. **Python Version**: Use `pyenv` to set your local Python version to 3.10.9.
    ```